madebyollin/hintbot/README.md

 ![](readme_images/model_progress.png)

 The model output is *substantially* better than a standard downscale.
 However, it still falls short of human performance (for now).
-This is not an indicator that the human performance is unreachable–rather, it's a sign that this project is still young.

 **Wait, how does it work in-browser?**